wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 Note that copies within the same storage account itself are generally completed quickly.

-For more information, see [Copy Blob on MSDN](http://msdn.microsoft.com/zh-cn/library/dd894037.aspx).
+For more information, see [Copy Blob](http://msdn.microsoft.com/zh-cn/library/azure/dd894037.aspx).

 ####<a name="subheading18"></a>Use AzCopy
 The Azure Storage team has released a command line tool “AzCopy” that is meant to help with bulk transferring many blobs to, from, and across storage accounts.
 This tool is optimized for this scenario, and can achieve high transfer rates.
 Its use is encouraged for bulk upload, download, and copy scenarios.
 You can learn more about it and download it [here](/documentation/articles/storage-use-azcopy).

 ####<a name="subheading19"></a>Azure Import/Export Service
 For very large volumes of data (more than 1TB), the Azure Storage offers the Import/Export service, which allows for uploading and downloading from blob storage by shipping hard drives.
 You can put your data on a hard drive and send it to Microsoft for upload, or send a blank hard drive to Microsoft to download data.
-You can read more about it [here](/documentation/articles/storage-import-export-service/).
+You can read more about it [here](/documentation/articles/storage-import-export-service).
 This can be much more efficient than uploading/downloading this volume of data over the network.

 ###<a name="subheading20"></a>Use metadata
 The blob service supports head requests, which can include metadata about the blob.
 For example, if your application needed the EXIF data out of a photo, it could retrieve the photo and extract it.
 To save bandwidth and improve performance, your application could store the EXIF data in the blob’s metadata when the application uploaded the photo: you can then retrieve the EXIF data in metadata using only a HEAD request, saving significant bandwidth and the processing time needed to extract the EXIF data each time the blob is read.
 This would be useful in scenarios where you only need the metadata, and not the full content of a blob.
-Note that only 8KB of metadata can be stored per blob (the service will not accept a request to store more than that), so if the data does not fit in that size, you may not be able to use this approach.
+Note that only 8 KB of metadata can be stored per blob (the service will not accept a request to store more than that), so if the data does not fit in that size, you may not be able to use this approach.

-For an example of how to get a blob’s metadata using .NET, see [Set and Retrieve Properties and Metadata](http://msdn.microsoft.com/zh-cn/library/hh225342.aspx) on MSDN.
+For an example of how to get a blob’s metadata using .NET, see [Set and Retrieve Properties and Metadata](/documentation/articles/storage-properties-metadata).

 ###Uploading Fast
 To upload blobs fast, the first question to answer is: are you uploading one blob or many?
 Use the below guidance to determine the correct method to use depending on your scenario.